natoriamilligan/app-deployment/steps.md

      - Choose at least 2 subnets
    - Create security group that allows HTTP/HTTPS traffic from ALB on port 80
    - Add ALB that was previously created
-   - Service will have an error until we push an image (Next Step)
+   - Service will have an error until we push an image
+10. In EC2 console, go to security groups
+   - Choose the RDS security group made previously
+   - Add inbound rule so the task security group can access the RDS
-10. Push Docker image to ECR via AWs CLI
+11. Push Docker image to ECR via AWS CLI
    1. Configure AWS CLI credentials
-   2. Log into ECR (add command here and wherever else needed)
+   2. Log into ECR
-   3. Build docker image
+   3. Build/tag docker image
-   4. Tag image
-   5. Push image
+   4. Push image
-11. Force new deployment for your service
+11. Force new deployment for your service with the new image and revised task to include the image
-12. Confirm that image was successfully push to the ECR repository via the public IP
-13. Create an SSL certificate for you ALB endpoint
 14. Set up Github Actions for automatic deployments
     1. Add secrets and variables to the Github repository
-    2. Create workflow and push to Github
+    2. Create workflow (.yml file)

-4. Revise the task definition with JSON to include the secret made using the secret arn
-5.
-2. In EC2 console, go to security groups
-   - Choose the RDS security group just made
-   - Add inbound rule so the task security group can access the RDS

 ## Services Used
 * Amazon Route 53 ($0.50/m)
 * Amazon Cloud Front (First 1TB free/m)
 * Amazon S3 Free Tier
 * Amazon ECS
 * Amazon ECR
 * Amazon IAM